by Dr. Will Cole

 - Thiosulfonateallicin from garlic

-Fat-soluble tocopherol (also known as vitamin E) has been shown to support insulin sensitivity.
+This fat-soluble tocopherol has been shown to support insulin sensitivity.
 Standard doses range between 600 and 900 milligrams.

-A bioflavonoid found in cinnamon (called proanthocyanidin) may alter the insulin-signaling activity in our fat cells and thus has great potential to help with diabetes.
+Proanthocyanidin, a bioflavonoid found in cinnamon, may alter the insulin-signaling activity in fat cells, making it a potential diabetes buster.
 The spice has also been shown to significantly reduce blood sugar levels and triglycerides in people with type 2 diabetes.

-You gut health and blood sugar balance are inextricably connected.
-Metabolic disease can do a number on your gastrointestinal system, and poor gut health can mess up your blood sugar.
-One study found that transplanting the microbiome of diabetic mice into healthy mice made them diabetic as well!
-So watch out for advanced glycation end products (AGE)—harmful compounds that have the potential to cause leaky gut—and read up on candida overgrowth, which is also linked to blood sugar problems.
+Your gut health and blood sugar balance are inextricably connected – one study found that transplanting the microbiome of diabetic mice into healthy mice made the recipients diabetic!
+Among the culprits are advanced glycation end products (AGE) – harmful compounds that have the potential to cause leaky gut.
+A high sugar diet can also tip your microbiome in the wrong direction, causing candida overgrowth, which is also linked to blood sugar problems.
+What’s good for your gut is good for your blood sugar, and vice versa.

-In one study, supplementing with vitamin D for 12 weeks decreased body fat by 7 percent.
-Low levels are also linked to metabolic syndrome.
-The optimal range to aim for is 60 to 80 ng/mL.
+Most people have low vitamin D levels, which can cause a host of problems, but in one study, supplementing with vitamin D for 12 weeks decreased body fat by 7 percent, and lower weight correlates with better blood sugar control.
+Low D levels have also been linked to metabolic syndrome.
+Aim for 60 to 80 ng/mL per day.

-Methylation is needed for healthy blood sugar balance.
-Activated B vitamins—like B9 L-Methylfolate (L-5-MTHF) and B6 Pyridoxyl-5-Phosphate (P5P)—are a great way to support methylation pathways.
+Methylation is a complex process that supports many crucial function in the body, including healthy blood sugar balance.
+Activated B vitamins – like B9 L-Methylfolate (L-5-MTHF) and B6 Pyridoxyl-5-Phosphate (P5P) – are a great way to support methylation pathways.
 Food medicines to focus on are spinach, okra, and turnip greens, and meats like chicken liver or grass-fed beef liver, which have the highest levels of bioavailable B vitamins.

 13. Activate your PPARs.

-What the heck are PPARs?
-Studies suggest that peroxisome proliferator-activated receptors (PPARs) may help improve inflammatory conditions such as atherosclerosis, asthma, colitis, MS, and other autoimmune conditions.
+Studies suggest that PPARs, or peroxisome proliferator-activated receptors, may help improve inflammatory conditions such as atherosclerosis, asthma, colitis, MS, and other autoimmune conditions.
 Some PPAR activators for you to bring into your life: wild-caught fish, green tea, astragalus, ginger, and sea buckthorn.

-The ability of omega-3 fatty acids to lower the risk of stroke and heart attacks is well-known.
-But they also possess another interesting property that applies especially to diabetes: Omega-3 fats (in the form of fish oil) convert the potentially harmful very low-density lipoproteins (VLDL), which are linked to diabetes, into less dangerous low-density lipoproteins (LDL).
+You’ve probably heard that omega-3 fatty acids can lower the risk of stroke and heart attacks, but these healthy fats most prevalent in fish oil also convert the potentially harmful very low-density lipoproteins (VLDL), which are linked to diabetes, into less dangerous low-density lipoproteins (LDL).

 Adaptogens are awesome at balancing out hormones and inflammation.
-A study found the adaptogen American ginseng berry juice could significantly improve glucose tolerance and normal blood sugar levels after just 10 days!
+A study found the adaptogen American ginseng berry juice could significantly improve glucose tolerance and normal bloods sugar levels after just 10 days.